 Lab Manual: It is important to carefully read the pertinent sections of the lab manual before joining virtual labs via Zoom.
 The experiments will "proceed" more smoothly, and you will learn more if you have read through the procedure and understand why and what you are doing.
 See CANVAS for instructions on how to access the lab manual.
+I will post first two weeks of lab manual material in case you did not purchase the manual yet, but make sure to have it post week 2.

-Lectures will be held live via Zoom beginning Thursday, Oct 1st @ 8AM.
-You can access the Zoom lecture log-in on Canvas or by using the link above.
-Lectures will be held during the time listed in the schedule of classes, and recordings of each Zoom lecture and .pdf lecture slides will be available throughout the quarter on Canvas.
-You are highly encouraged to attend "live" lectures as they will be interactive, you will be able to ask to questions / participate in discussion and the material covered often goes beyond the laboratory manual information.
-Material covered during lectures will be
+Lectures will be held live via Zoom beginning Thursday, Jan 4th @ 8AM.
+You can access the Zoom lecture log-in on Canvas (announcements) or by using the link above.
+Lectures will be held during the time listed in the schedule of classes, and recordings of each Zoom lecture during the remote phase of the course and .pdf lecture slides will be available throughout the quarter on Canvas.
+You are highly encouraged to attend "live" lectures as they will be interactive, and you will be able to ask to questions / participate in discussion.
+Note that the material covered often goes beyond the laboratory manual information.

-Virtual Laboratory Sections will begin on Thursday, October 1st @ 9:30AM via Zoom.
-During the virtual labs you will work on experimental designs and protocols outlined in the laboratory manual, perform calculations, data analysis and bioinformatics modules that will help you master the course material.
-Make sure login using the correct zoom link listed in the table above.
+Virtual Laboratory Sections will begin on Tuesday, January 4th @ 9:30AM via Zoom.
+During the first two weeks of virtual labs, you will work on experimental designs and protocols outlined in the laboratory manual, perform calculations, data analysis and bioinformatics modules that will help you master the course material.
+Make sure to log in using the correct zoom link listed in the table above.

-Participating in virtual lab sessions is mandatory.
-If you are more than 10 minutes late logging in to e-lab, or you leave the lab meeting before your group is finished, you will be counted as absent for the day.
+Participating in lab sessions - both virtual (first two weeks) and in-person is mandatory!
+If you are more than 10 minutes late logging in to e-lab or showing up for in-person lab, or you leave the lab meeting before your group is finished, you will be counted as absent for the day.
 An unexcused absence will result in 10 points being deducted from the associated lab report.
 If you know that you need to miss a lab session, discuss this with the instructor (not the IA, they are not authorized to give you permission) to see if it will be possible to "make up" the lab session or excuse you from the lab with no consequences.
 Please bring this to the instructor's attention as soon as you know that it will be an issue.
 Only the instructor can excuse an absence.

 Participation: everyone is expected to be an active participant in every experimental procedure.
 Failure to make a meaningful contribution towards "completing" the laboratory experiment/activity will result in points being deducted from the laboratory report score.
+Note that your IA can recommend you for "extra-credit" based on your attitude, effort, and participation during the course.